tobincolby/FBLA-Outfitters/README.txt

 	Xcode 7.2
 	Internet Connection*

-This application will not run on a computer with a Windows based operating system
+This application will not run on a computer with a Windows/Linux/Ubuntu based operating system

 *This application uses the internet connection in order to connect to a server hosted at “http://www.thestudysolution.com/“ in order to store and request information in a database hosted at this address.